-The Board recognises that it is in the long term interests of shareholders to maintain a share price as close as possible to net asset value and believes that the prime driver of premiums/discounts over the longer term is performance.
+The Board recognises that it is in the long term interests of shareholders to maintain a share price as close as possible to net asset value and believes that the prime driver of premiums/ discounts over the longer term is performance.
 The Company issues shares at such times as the premium indicates that demand is not being met by natural liquidity in the market, and buys back when discounts widen.
-During the year the Company issued 500,000 ordinary shares with a nominal value of £25,000, raising £1,190,000, and no shares were bought back.
-No shares were bought back or issued between 30 June 2012 and the date of this report.
+At the AGM in October 2012 the Company confirmed its intention to limit the discount to a maximum of 2% in normal circumstances.
+During the year the Company bought back 500,000 ordinary shares, all of which are held in treasury, increasing net asset value per share by 0.05%.
+No shares were issued in the year.
+Between 1 July 2013 and the date of this report a further 140,000 shares have been bought back which are being held in treasury, no shares have been issued.